laravel/bootcamp.laravel.com/resources/docs/notifications-and-events.md

 ## Testing it out

-If you are developing via Docker and Laravel Sail, you may utilize [Mailpit](https://github.com/axllent/mailpit), an email testing tool that catches any emails coming from your application so you may view them.
+You may utilize local email testing tools like [Mailpit](https://github.com/axllent/mailpit) and [HELO](https://usehelo.com/) to catch any emails coming from your application so you may view them.
+If you are developing via Docker and Laravel Sail then Mailpit is included for you.

+Alternatively, you may configure Laravel to write mail to a log file by editing the `.env` file in your project and changing the `MAIL_MAILER` environment variable to `log`.
+By default, emails will be written to a log file located at `storage/logs/laravel.log`.

 We've configured our notification not to send to the Chirp author, so be sure to register at least two users accounts.
 Then, go ahead and post a new Chirp to trigger a notification.

-Open Mailpit in your web browser by navigating to [http://localhost:8025/](http://localhost:8025/) where you'll find an inbox with the notification for the message you just chirped!
+If you're using Mailpit, navigate to [http://localhost:8025/](http://localhost:8025/), where you will find the notification for the message you just chirped!

 <img src="/img/screenshots/mailpit.png" alt="Mailpit" class="rounded-lg border dark:border-none shadow-lg" />